Supernovae-project/Supernovae-project.github.io/README.md

-# AlbumMaker
+# Supernovae Project
-By: Kyle Anderson and Karan Rai
+By: Kyle Anderson

-Makes albums
+A project on Supernovae for Wanderers in Space.